nextdns/nextdns/README.md

 * Stub DNS53 to DoH proxy.
 * Supports a vast number of platforms / OS / routers.
 * Can run on single host or at router level.
-* Auto router setup (integrate with many different router firmware)
+* Auto router setup (integrate with many different router firmware).
+* Serve from /etc/hosts.
 * Multi upstream healthcheck / fallback.
 * Conditional forwarder selection based on domain.
 * Auto discovery and forwarding of LAN clients name and model.